betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 5. *Were changes to data files, input decks, power-point slides and/or documentation also needed?*

    > Manual documentation changes were mostly limited to one or two chapters.
-   > Changes to powerpoint files are still in progress.
+   > Changes to PowerPoint files are still in progress.

 6. *How was the change ultimately announced and rolled out to stakeholders?*